Sadiq-marcelo/Investigating-TMDB-movies-Dataset/README.md

 * 2000's: Drama, Comedy and Thriller
 * 2010's: Drama, Comedy and Thriller

+#### What are the limitations associated with the data?
+* Certain values entered in this dataset are made up of unrecognisable characters that aren't english and as a matter of fact cannot be read and understood.
+* The dataset is not up-to-date as it begins and ends from 1960 to 2015.
+* There's no vivid description of each column in the dataset making some columns quite redundant.
+* The dataset contains huge amount of 0's.

 ## Conclusion
-Summary of findings includes:
+Summary of findings and recommendations includes:
 1. The highest grossing movies of all time are Avatar, Star Wars, Jurassic World, Titanic, The Net etc.
 2. The most profitable year in the movies industry was 2015.
 3. The most popular genres are Drama, Comedy, Thriller and Action.
-This are genres that initially need be considered before any other.
+For investment purposes, this are genres that needs be given considered.
 4. A well planned budget should be considered when investing in the movies industry.